Webinar interpretation

 In the space of two decades, the internet has proven its semantic range by making the world, and the world of business in particular, a big village where any nationality and language can get together.
 That said, this new paradigm has made it easy to get together without ever actually meeting.
-Audiovisual is the new writing whilst globalising markets is an obligation more than an opportunity nowadays.
-Public speaking has become multilingual and webinars are the norm in a new form of global communication.
+Audiovisual is the new writing, and webinar interpretation plays a key role in bridging linguistic gaps in this interconnected landscape.
+Globalising markets is an obligation more than an opportunity nowadays.
+Public speaking has become multilingual, and webinars are the norm in a new form of global communication.

 One of the biggest challenges for contemporary French companies between 2000 and 2020 was finding its place and existing online in France.
 The amount of written production closely followed the amount of website launches, jumping from a few million in 2002 (editor’s note: the date atenao.com launched) to almost 2 billion in 2021.
 Woe betide anyone who didn’t succeed.